Behavioral Addiction: Definition, Signs, Types, Causes, Effects, and Treatment

 How Is Behavioral Addiction Treated?

-Behavioral addiction can be treated by cognitive behavioral therapy, group therapy, medications, one-on-one or couples counseling, and self-help groups.
+Behavioral addiction is treated by cognitive behavioral therapy, group therapy, medications, one-on-one or couples counseling, and self-help groups.

-A study in the BioMed Research International monitored the effects of CBT on internet addiction.
+A study in the BioMed Research International monitored the effects of Cognitive behavioral therapy (CBT) on internet addiction.
 The results showed that 70% of the patients had decreased psychopathological symptoms and psychosocial problems.

 Group therapy, a therapy of one or more psychologists leading a group of 10-15 people, is effective in reducing behavioral addiction symptoms.
 Cognitive behavioral group therapy is a type of group therapy commonly implemented in behavioral addicts.
-Evidence shows that group therapy reduces compulsive behavior and interpersonal and health issues while improving tolerance and time management.
+Group therapy reduces compulsive behavior and interpersonal and health issues while improving tolerance and time management.

-One-on-one or couples counseling can control behavioral addictions by helping you identify triggers and ways to prevent them.
+One-on-one or couples counseling controls behavioral addictions by helping you identify triggers and ways to prevent them.
 Controlling triggers impair impulsive and compulsive behavior, reducing non-stop engagement in harmful behaviors.

 Self-help groups are informal groups where individuals support and help each other to recover from different behavioral addictions.
-Dr. Timothy W. Fong, a Psychiatry Professor, explains that self-help groups foster a sense of understanding and purpose among addicts and serve as an adjunct treatment.
+Self-help groups foster a sense of understanding and purpose among addicts and serve as an adjunct treatment.
 Famous behavioral addiction self-help groups include Sex Anonymous, Love Anonymous, and Gamblers Anonymous.
 Another benefit of self-help groups is relapse prevention.

 Frequently Asked Questions